sashahart/vex/README.rst

 ``vex foo powershell``
     On Windows, this launches a PowerShell instance using virtualenv foo.

+``vex -mr ephemeral``
+    In one command, this creates a virtualenv named ephemeral, then runs a shell (since there was no argument), then after that shell exits, vex removes the virtualenv named ephemeral.

 If you break things by doing weird fun things with vex, you get to keep all the pieces left over.